rubinlinux/craftoria/MsgPipe/README.txt

 Installation:

-1) Copy (or link) the 'Glympse' directory to your bot's plugin directory.
+1) Copy (or link) the 'MsgPipe' directory to your bot's plugin directory.

 2) Configure the bot.
 First, set the channel (here, #mychan) to which the incoming messages are announced:

-      !config channel #mychan supybot.plugins.Glympse.announce on
+      !config channel #mychan supybot.plugins.MsgPipe.announce on

    Next, you need to configure where will the plugin listen for the incoming messages.
 There are two possibilities: it can either use unix socket, or a